How to Extract Text from PDF

-Most solutions that can efficiently extract text from PDFs today leverage OCR (Optical Character Recognition) capabilities.
+Most solutions that can efficiently extract text from PDFs (other than PDF parsers) today leverage OCR (Optical Character Recognition) capabilities.
 OCR technology can be used to identify & extract text from images, PDFs & other non editable file formats.
 Depending on the scale and complexity of the PDF documents at hand, you might require varied levels of OCR capabilities; for example you could even extract tables from PDF documents.

 Online PDF converters or PDF extraction tools can extract text from small PDF documents with simple formatting.
 But if you have a large quantity of documents with complicated formatting, tables, graphs and images, you will require an advanced OCR software like Nanonets to accurately extract relevant text from the PDFs.
 (What is OCR or OCR PDF? - here's a detailed explainer on what is OCR software)

 Let’s look at the various ways in which you can use Nanonets to extract text from PDF documents easily, accurately and at scale: